Originally posted on September 25th, 2017

 - By tracking citations/mentions of your business and noting which sites they come from.

 - Links act as votes.
-The more links you have from trustworthy sites, that are related to your industry, the higher the chance of you ranking.
+The more links you have from trustworthy sites, that are related to your industry, the higher the chance of your business ranking.

 Selecting the Right Categories